THE ESSENTIAL GUIDE TO A BUDGET GOBI DESERT TOUR

 or jump ahead to a particular section by clicking the links below.

-Our expectations for our budget tour of the Gobi were fairly low.
+Our expectations for our Gobi Desert tour were fairly low.
 Ploughing the same old tourist route, with a group of people we’d never met, and guides unknown to us until the moment of departure certainly made us wary.

 The reality blew us away.